 Datetime arrays, created using

-uses serial time to represent fractions of days beginning at midnight.
+730377).
+MATLAB also uses serial time to represent fractions of days beginning at

 Many Financial Toolbox functions that require dates as input arguments accept date character vectors, datetime arrays, or serial date numbers.
 If you are dealing with a few dates at the MATLAB command-line level, date character vectors are more convenient.
 If you are using Financial Toolbox functions on large numbers of dates, as in analyzing large portfolios or cash flows, performance improves if you use datetime arrays or serial date numbers.
 For more information, see Represent Dates and Times in MATLAB (MATLAB).